top of page

 Abstention of any kind removes the possibility of the fulfillment of some habitual way(s) of engaging with the world; the “loop” of desire and fulfillment cannot be closed, and this gap provides an opportunity for becoming aware of the nature of the motivation to engage in some behaviour.
 However, this experience of this ‘gap’—of unfulfilled desire—is often uncomfortable, and an inability to remain with this discomfort can often produce/reinforce other behaviours designed to close the loop of discomfort, especially if your approach is suppression/repression by any means necessary.

 What is the relationship between yoga and fasting?
 And what are the spiritual benefits of fasting and abstinence?
-Traditional yoga contained many kinds of abstention—not in order to suppress elements of our inner life but rather to bring them to awareness, to become aware of the way(s) in which our awareness is always already being consumed, to notice our relationship with that from which we were abstaining (including our relationship to related things, the existence of which we may have been unaware).
-Our instinctive often arrives on the scene, so to speak, before our conscious self shows up.
+Traditional yoga contained many kinds of abstention—not in order to suppress elements of our inner life but rather to bring them to awareness, to become aware of the way(s) in which our awareness is always already being consumed, to notice our relationship with that from which we were abstaining (including our relationship to related objects/people/situations, etc.—relationships of which we may have been unaware).
+Our instinctive self often arrives on the scene, so to speak, before our conscious self shows up.
 The longer it takes for our conscious self to show up, the more our behaviours are subject to the compulsions of our instinctive self.
 In the context of abstention, the point of meditation in yoga (including mindfulness) is to cultivate the capacity to remain with our triggers rather than have our behaviours be defined by them.

 Meditation in traditional yoga was used as a tool for the cultivation of our capacity to see the myriad ways in which our attention is automatically and habitually pre-occupied.
 As a tool of self-awareness, meditation allows us to notice our automatic habits prior to being consumed by them.
 These habits are often connected to protecting ourselves from feelings and thoughts that we want to avoid.
-Meditation helps us to cultivate the capacity to remain with these challenging aspects of our inner life so that our lives aren’t determined by them.
+Meditation helps us to cultivate the capacity to remain with these challenging aspects of our inner life so that our life isn’t determined by them.

 Abstention also allows us to become aware of both the nature of our dependence on some particular thing/person/behaviour and on the nature of the experience of fulfillment—including the extent to which said fulfillment reinforces the sense of “lack” that motivated the behaviour in the first place.
 And abstention also allows to become aware of the various parts of our life connected with this dependence/habit, including our relationships—both with others and with ourselves—and the extent to which our habit is supporting or hindering the pursuit of our most meaningful projects and goals.